streamingTurtles/python-newsfeed/README.md

 **Title:** Set up app to render templates
 **User Stories**
 * As a user, I want to be able to view the home and dashboard pages in the browser
+- DONE in Master branch setup

 #
 **Title:** Set up database and models
 **User Stories**
 * As a user, I need a database that can store my account, posts, comments, or upvotes
+-
+- COMPLETED IN THE FOLLOWING BRANCHES:
+- DONE in feature/app-setup branch
+- DONE in feature/models branch